Due: Tuesday, April 21 at 5:00 pm

 all four digits on the display.
 There is no way to turn on the display segments to show a 5 on the leftmost digit while simultaneously showing a 3 on the rightmost digit.

 Instead of actually displaying a simultaneous 5 and 3, you'll accomplish the same effect with a display refresh loop that iterates over the digits one-by-one in quick succession.
-It turns on the segments for the leftmost digit, waits a moment, and turns off those segments, then repeats the process for each of the other three digits.
+It turns on the segments for the leftmost digit, very briefly holds before turning them off, and repeats the process for each of the other three digits.
 You might think that turning a digit on and off would cause it to flicker.
 The key is to sequence through the digits so fast that our eyes cannot see them changing.
 Good thing computers are fast!

-Implement the display refresh loop in clock.c.
-Loop though the four digits, turning each digit on for a fraction of a second.
-Use the functions from the timer module to control the wait time.
-At first, use a long-ish delay so you can observe the individual digits and confirm it's working as you intend.
+Implement the display refresh that lights each of the four digits in quick succession.
+Use the timer functions for the hold time per digit.
+At first, use a long-ish delay so you have time to observe and confirm each digit.
 Then change it to be so fast that your eyes don't see the flicker.

 6. Implement countdown clock